Symptoms of Alcohol and Drug Addiction

-It is important to remember that if an individual has any of the following symptoms it does not necessarily mean that he or she is using drugs and/or alcohol.
-The presence of some of these symptoms could be related to other problems such as stress or depression.
+It is important to remember that if an individual has any of the following drug abuse symptoms it does not necessarily mean that he or she is using drugs and/or alcohol.
+The presence of some of these drug abuse symptoms could be related to other problems such as stress or depression.
 Whatever the cause, they may warrant attention, especially if they persist or if several of them are occurring at one time.
-The key thing to look for is change; be aware of significant changes in an individual’s physical appearance, personality or behavior.
+The key thing to look for is change and to be aware of significant changes in an individual’s physical appearance, personality or behavior.

 - Mood Swings: Virtually all mood-altering drugs produce a wide range of mood swings from euphoria to depression.
 A user may be passive and withdrawn one minute and angry or hostile the next.